abigailxcal/PostModeration/README.md

 - Misclassification of slang, dialects, or minority language
 - Over-removal of content reducing free expression These challenges highlight the importance of combining machine learning with human moderation review systems.

+**Note**: Should we focus on moderation of things that are objectively and indisputably inappropriate? like avoid moderating posts for misinformation since that could potentially be a touchy subject (im not trynna debate with the class lmao) but maybe moderate posts on offensive attacks or innappropriate content

 ## Deployment
 - Flask or FastAPI?